konradkusiak97/GSoC_Athena/README.md

 ## Exercise 2

-Since I have a local access only to an AMD Ryzen cpu and a NVIDIA graphics card, I will compare running the code on those two, using Intel's open source [llvm compiler](https://github.com/intel/llvm) for NVIDIA card.
+Since I have a local access only to an `AMD Ryzen cpu` and a `NVIDIA graphics card`, I will compare running the code on those two, using Intel's open source [llvm compiler](https://github.com/intel/llvm) for the `NVIDIA card`.

  - Matrix multiplication with `m_size = 1500 * 8` using `cpu_selector{}`: